AppWorkshop/meteor-roles/README.md

 meteor-roles
 ============

-Authorization package for Meteor - compatible with built-in accounts package.
+Authorization package for Meteor - compatible with built-in accounts package. **_NOTE:_** This is a fork of [alanning:roles v2 branch](https://github.com/alanning/meteor-roles/tree/v2.0), with the following changes:

+* Scopes are mandatory (which means this is not backwards-compatible with v1 although migration is easy).
+* Role names must be unique within a scope, but don't need to be globally unique.
+E.g. `{roleName: 'CEO', scope: 'Microsoft'}` and `{roleName: 'CEO', scope: 'Amazon'}` can co-exist.

 <br />